 Setting Up Camp With the Crystal Bridge#

-The centrepiece of this outing was the Onewind Crystal Bridge Hammock.
-If you’ve never tried a bridge hammock, the concept is simple but game-changing: instead of the classic banana curve, you lie almost completely flat.
-The Crystal Bridge takes this a step further with an integrated, removable mosquito net — clip it in when bugs are out, remove it when they’re not.
-Setup was straightforward, even between the somewhat awkwardly spaced trees at our spot.
-Tension the ridgeline, adjust the spreader bars, and you’re done.
-The boys hung their own hammocks nearby — one of them in the Onewind Vortex, which has become a reliable companion on our trips.
-For anyone worried about insects, a separate hammock bug net works just as well if your setup doesn’t have one built in.
+The centerpiece of this trip was the Crystal Bridge hammock from onewind.
+If you have never been in a bridge hammock: instead of the classic banana shape you lie almost completely flat.
+On top of that comes an integrated, removable mosquito net.
+Clip it in when the bugs are out, take it off when they are not.
+Setup went quickly, even between the slightly awkward trees at our spot: tension the ridgeline, adjust the spreader bars, done.
+The boys hung their own hammocks next to mine, one of them in the Vortex from onewind, which has proven itself on our trips.
+If your hammock has no built-in net, a separate hammock bug net gets you through the night just as well.

-With camp sorted, the kids immediately found their own project.
-A few fallen birch logs and a pile of moss later, they’d built themselves a proper woodland bench.
-No instructions, no help needed — just two boys problem-solving with what the forest offered.
-Moments like these remind me why we do this.
+The camp was barely standing when the kids found their own project.
+A few fallen birch logs and a pile of moss later, they had built a proper forest bench.
+No instructions, no help, just two boys working with what the forest provides.

 One-Pot Pasta and Fireside Evenings#

-After dinner, we lit the X-Fire campfire stove and just sat.
+After dinner we lit the X-Fire and just sat there.
 No agenda.
-The boys poked at the embers, we talked about nothing in particular, and the forest did what it does best — slowed everything down.
-The X-Fire burns remarkably clean and keeps the flames contained, which matters when you’re camping with kids and want to keep the fire manageable.
+The boys poked at the embers, we talked about this and that.
+The X-Fire burns clean and keeps the flames contained, and that is exactly how I want a fire when camping with kids.

-Eventually, we crawled into our hammocks.
-The Crystal Bridge delivered on its promise: flat sleeping position, no shoulder squeeze, surprisingly warm with a proper underquilt.
-The boys were out within minutes.
-I lay there a while longer, listening to the wind through the canopy.
+At some point we crawled into our hammocks.
+The Crystal Bridge delivered what the design promises: a flat sleeping position, no shoulder squeeze, and with a good underquilt surprisingly warm.
+The boys were gone within minutes.
+I lay there a while longer, listening to the wind in the canopy.

 Breakfast in the Woods#

 Morning came with mist and birdsong.
-I fired up the stove and pulled out the titanium pan — lightweight, heats fast, practically indestructible.
-Baked beans, eggs and bacon sizzled in the pan while the boys slowly emerged from their cocoons.
-There’s no rush on mornings like these.
-We ate, packed up, and made sure the camp looked exactly as we’d found it.
-Leave no trace isn’t just a principle — it’s the deal we make with the forest so we can keep coming back.
+I lit the stove and pulled out the titanium pan from SilverAnt: light, hot in no time, close to indestructible.
+Baked beans, eggs and bacon sizzled away while the boys slowly emerged from their cocoons.
+There is no hurry on mornings like this.
+We ate, packed up and left the spot looking the way it did before.

-Hammock camping with kids doesn’t require perfection.
-It requires a decent setup, simple food, and the willingness to let them get bored enough to build furniture out of moss.
-The Crystal Bridge made sleeping comfortable for everyone, and the one-pot approach kept cooking stress-free.
-If you’re thinking about taking your family into the woods overnight, start simple.
-The forest handles the rest.
+Hammock camping with kids comes down to three things: a solid setup, simple food and the patience to let the kids go until they start building furniture out of moss.
+The Crystal Bridge made sleeping comfortable for everyone, and the one-pot approach kept the cooking stress free.